chrisb2/key-typer/README.md

 There are three adjustable parameters available via the buttons:

-- Lines - the number of lines to text to output (-1, 1, 4).
+- Lines - the number of lines of text to output (-1, 1, 4).
 The default is -1 (unlimited).
 - Characters - the number of characters in each line.
 The default is 52 (a-z twice).
 - Rate - the rate of character generation in characters/minute (100, 200, 400, 6000).
 The default is 200 (average typist).